-In Colorado, leases can be either written or oral.
-Under Colorado law (C.R.S.
+Rental agreements can be either oral or written in Colorado.
+Under Colorado law, (C.R.S.
 Title 38, Art.
 12) rental agreements have established certain rights and responsibilities.
-Tenants have the right to a fit and habitable unit and to take some forms of alternative action
+Tenants have the right to a safe and livable unit and to take some forms of alternative action.

 Landlords also have rights, which include but are not limited to, collecting rent in a timely manner and the right to recover payment for damages that exceed normal wear and tear.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Colorado

 In Colorado, landlords have a responsibility to provide a habitable dwelling and make repairs in a timely manner within 24 to 96 hours.
 If they do not, then Colorado tenants are empowered to make the repairs themselves and deduct the cost from rent.

 The following is a list of essential amenities that Colorado landlords may or may not be responsible for.

 It is illegal for landlords to evict a tenant in retaliation for exercising their right to habitable housing.